-The separating line between data and model is blurred when speaking about meta-data, in the sense that everything is, ultimately, data; only its purpose is different.
-For example, the information that some particular Video in our system is named The Matrix, and another one named Lord of the Rings, is called data for the purpose of using it as an information system for video renting.
-We could hypothetically draw a line encompassing all the objects that account for data (normally called instances) and name it the meta-level-zero (M_0) of our system.
+Let's consider the information that some particular Archeological Survey in our system is named Survey of the Coliseum, and another one named Survey of the Parthenon, is called data for the purpose of using it as an information system for video renting.
+We could hypothetically take the set of objects that account for data (normally called instances) and name it the meta-level-zero $(M_0)$ of our system.

-The way we would typically model such a simple system in an object-oriented language would be to create a class named Video, along with an atribute named Title.
-But what may be considered the model in one context, may be seen as data in another, e.g., the compiler.
-As such, this information is meta-data (it is data about data itself): in fact, it conveys a very crucial information, which is the data's structure (and meaning), for the purpose of specifying an executable program.
-Once again, we could draw a line around these things that represent information about other things - classes, properties, etc. - and call them meta-level-one (M_1) , or simply model.
+The way we would typically model such a simple system in an object-oriented language would be to create a class named Archeological Survey, with an atribute named Title.
+This information is meta-data (it is data about data itself): it conveys a very crucial information, which is the data's structure (and meaning), for the purpose of specifying an executable program.
+We could draw a line around these things that represent information about other things - classes, properties, etc. - and call them meta-level-one $(M_1)$ , or simply model.

 But, what exactly is a class, or a property?
 What is the meaning of calling a method, or storing a value?
-As the reader might have guessed, once again, there is structure behind structure itself - an infrastructure - and the collection of such things may be called meta-level-two (M_2) , or meta-model for short (i.e., a model that defines models), which is composed of meta-classes, class factories, and other similar artifacts.
+As the reader might have guessed, once again, there is structure behind structure itself - an infrastructure - and the collection of such things may be called the meta-level-two $(M_2)$ , or meta-model for short (i.e., a model that defines models), which is composed of meta-classes, class factories, and other similar artifacts.

-Hence, when we talk about data (or instances) we are referring to M_0 - bare information that doesn't provide structure.
-By model we are referring to M_1 - its information gives structure to data.
-By meta-model we are referring to M_2 - information used to define the infrastructure.
+This separating line between data, model and meta-model is blurred when speaking about meta-data, in the sense that everything is, ultimately, data; only its purpose is different.
+What may be considered the model in one context, may be seen as data in another, e.g., the compiler.
+In spite of this, it's worthwhile to establish a consistent vocabulary that allows us to reason about these topics.
+When we talk about data (or instances) we are referring to $M_0$ - bare information that doesn't provide structure.
+By model we are referring to $M_1$ - its information gives structure to data.
+By meta-model we are referring to $M_2$ - information used to define the infrastructure.
 And so on...

 Ultimately, depending on the system's purpose, we will reach a level which has no layer above.
-This "top-most" level doesn't (yet) have a name; in MOF [9] it is called a metameta-model, due to being the third model layer[‡].
+This "top-most" level doesn't (yet) have a name; in MOF [14] it is called a metameta-model, due to being the third model layer.
 This building up of levels (or layers), where each one is directly accountable for providing structure and meaning to the layer below is known as the Reflective Tower, a visual metaphor that can be observed in Figure 1.